Egalitarian Graph Orientations: Strongly connected orientations

 \subsection{Strongly-connected orientations that minimize the maximum indegree}

 We will show that a modified version of {\sc Path-Reversal} finds a strongly-connected orientation of an undirected graph that minimizes the maximum indegree.
 In this section we will assume that the given directed graph has a strongly-connected orientation.
-Given a directed graph, we say that a path from $u$ to $v$ is {\em strongly reversible} if $\delta (u) < \delta (v) +1$ and reversing the path will maintain strong connectivity.
+Given a directed graph, we say that a path from $u$ to $v$ is {\em strongly reversible} if $\delta (u) < \delta (v) -1$ and reversing the path will maintain strong connectivity.
 The greedy algorithm, given an undirected graph, is: \begin{tabbing} {\sc SC-Path-Reversal}\\ \qquad \= start with an arbitrary strongly-connected orientation\\ \qquad \= while there is a strongly reversible path starting with a max-indegree vertex\\ \> \qquad \= let $P$ be such a path \\ \> \qquad \= reverse the orientation of each arc of $P$ \end{tabbing}

-One can find a strongly-connected orientation in linear time using depth-first search: orient all edges in the tree downward away from the root and orient all the non-tree edges upward with respect to the tree.
+One can find a strongly-connected orientation in linear time using depth-first search: orient all edges in the depth-first search tree downward away from the root and orient all the non-tree edges upward with respect to the tree, cross edges may be oriented arbitrarily.

 Strongly-reversible paths are characterized by the number of edge disjoint paths between endpoints.
 We say that a vertex $v$ {\em two-reaches} a vertex $u$ if there are two arc-disjoint paths from $v$ to $u$.
 We say that a vertex $v$ {\em two-reaches} a vertex set $U$ if there are paths from $v$ to $u_1$ and from $v$ to $u_2$ where $u_1 ,u_2 \in U$, and these paths are arc disjoint.